 - Forgetting your branded email signature with the sign-off

 - The misconception that your email message will convey tone and nuance

-- The misconception that your email messages will always reach their destination
+- Thinking that your email messages will always reach their destination

 - The misconception that your email message will always be read by the addressee only.